emqx/eip/active/0004-async-mnesia-change-log-replication.md

 * Non-clustered nodes fetch change logs from cluster.

-Nodes outside of the Mnesia can make use of `gen_rpc` to fetch changes from the Mnesia cluster nodes.
+Nodes outside of the Mnesia cluster can make use of `gen_rpc` to fetch changes from the Mnesia cluster nodes.

 There are two possible models of interaction between core and replicant: